Sayed94h/Sayed94h/README.md

 6. Git and GitLab
 7. Vue, React, Angular
 8. Navvis IVION
+9. Python
-9. And another development tools
+10. And another development tools

 #### I can work with: